Acuant/iOSSDKV11/README.md

     }

 ## Frequently Asked Questions

+### Why do I get "No such module" error in Xcode when using "import AcuantCamera" when using CocoaPods
+**AcuantCamera** and **AcuantFaceCapture** are open projects and must be compiled by the user.
+With CocoaPods, both are compiled into pods name **AcuantiOSSDKV11** in which `import AcuantiOSSDKV11` must be used in Xcode.
+Using `import AcuantCamera` and `import AcuantFaceCapture` will not work.

 ### What causes an "Unsupported Architecture" error when publishing the app in the Apple App store?